RaDmAn2222/Hanji_TelegramBot/README.md

 Libraries and Packages that have been used are available in `requirements.txt` file.

-The logo is generate by *Bing AI*!
+The logo is generate by *Bing AI* and also has been edited by myself!